Ignoring This Benefit of ULIPs can Cost You Money!

 Hello!

-While there are other financial products available for tax savings, such as bank fixed deposits (FDs) and equity-linked saving schemes (ELSS) marketed by mutual funds (MFs), ULIP may be a superior alternative for long-term returns and tax efficiency.
+While other tax-saving instruments such as bank fixed deposits (FDs) and equity-linked saving schemes (ELSS) from mutual funds are available, ULIPs often stand out for their potential long-term returns and tax efficiency, especially when held over extended periods.

 What is a ULIP Plan?